Faceless YouTube Channels Like MagnatesMedia and ColdFusion

 What makes it work: Aperture writes like a cultural critic, not a YouTuber.
 Topics like “Why People Feel So Lonely” or “The Psychology of Social Media” hit a deep need.
 The longer format works because the writing earns the watch time.

-Revenue note: 780K subscribers but strong watch time metrics push CPM higher.
-Estimated $5K–$15K/month.
+Revenue note: 2.5M subscribers with strong watch time metrics push CPM higher.
+Estimated $15K–$40K/month.

 What to steal: The essay format for psychology or behavior topics.
 Audiences will watch a 20-minute video if the writing is genuinely interesting.
 This format is underserved in most niches.